A good designer is an Emotional Polymath — what?

 Polymaths span a significant number of realities.

 Adding new significant value to people is possible if we immerse ourselves in their reality.
 This means reaching beyond our context and understanding different ways of experiencing the world.
-Exploring contexts that might initially seem strange is essential.
+I think exploring contexts that might initially seem strange is essential.

 We logically understand that society is complex, composed of many 'realities within reality.'
-To simplify this, we filter and select certain people, places, and contacts.
+We filter and select certain people, places, and contacts to simplify this.
 We create routines and rituals that allow us to navigate the complex environment.
 The consequence is a closed mental model with many biases.

-It is said that the future is about experiences, emotions, creativity, and new interactions.
+The future is said to be about experiences, emotions, creativity, and new interactions.
 Achieving this requires stepping out of our comfort zone.
 Whether you are a UX or industrial designer, algorithm expert, or business strategist, we all create for people in different realities than our own.
 We must step outside and question.

-To paraphrase Friedrich von Hardenberg, "the goal is to make the familiar strange and the strange familiar."
-Practically, this means connecting with people unknown to us, learning, listening, and experiencing.
-We need to question critically, dig deeper, and train ourselves to perceive things intuitively and feel emotions.
+To paraphrase Friedrich von Hardenberg, "The goal is to make the familiar strange and the strange familiar."
+Practically, this means connecting with unknown people, learning, listening, and experiencing.
+We must question critically, dig deeper, and train ourselves to perceive things and feel emotions intuitively.

 Emotions are not negative.
-While researching emotions, some people claim they are "for women" or "a sign of weakness."
+While researching emotions, some claim they are "for women" or "a sign of weakness."
 However, designing for emotions is the main differentiator for the future.
-It empowers us to satisfy people on another level and identify plausible future solutions for businesses.
+It empowers us to satisfy people on another level and identify plausible future business solutions.